honghaoz/AutoKeyboardScrollView/README.md

 #### Work with Interface Builder
 Create a wrapper view in IB, then add it as a subview on `autoKeyboardScrollView.contentView`.

-See example project and select target:
+See example project and select target *InterfaceBuilderExample*:

 ![targets](https://raw.githubusercontent.com/honghaoz/AutoKeyboardScrollView/master/Example/select_targets.png)

 ## Requirements
 Works with Auto Layout, not tested on frame based code.

-Support iOS 8 and above.
-Not tested on iOS 6 and iOS 7, since Auto Layout came from iOS6, should be fine.
+Support iOS 7 and above.
+Not tested on iOS 6, since Auto Layout came from iOS6, should be fine.

 ## Author